 Connect to TFS with Secure Sockets Layer

-If you connect to a TFS instance that has Secure Sockets Layer (SSL) configured, you must install a certificate and clear the client cache.
+If you connect to a TFS instance that has Secure Sockets Layer (SSL) configured, install a certificate and clear the client cache.
 For details, see Set up HTTPS with Secure Sockets Layer (SSL) for TFS - Configuring client computers.

 Clear the cache on client computers